Kalamazoo River oil spill: Aftermath

 In June, 2012, authorities reopened most of the 35 mi of the river that had been closed to recreation after the spill.
-Part of the river at the Morrow Lake delta remained closed and other sections of the river remain restricted because of the ongoing cleanup of the oil sands product called diluted bitumen (dilbit) the pipeline had been transporting.
+Part of the river at the Morrow Lake delta in Comstock remained closed and other sections of the river remain restricted because of the ongoing cleanup of the oil sands product called diluted bitumen (dilbit) the pipeline had been transporting.

 The United States Department of Transportation summer 2012 "fined Enbridge $3.7 million dollars and as part of that fine they listed 22 probable violations that happened relating to the spill.
 And several of those [violations] are about what happened in the [Edmonton] control room".

 Response operations in residential area at confluence of Talmadge Creek and Kalamazoo River.

 One of the reasons for the vast escalation in time and expense of cleanup was that the EPA had never handled a dilbit spill.
 In addition, it is reported that Enbridge never informed the EPA of the product distinction.
 Dilbit, like all crude oil, floats in water but, over time, will sink, complicating cleanup efforts, particularly if dredging is considered too ecologically damaging.
 Other environmental factors will affect the rate at which this process takes place.
 This disaster was the largest on-land spill in American history to date.

 In July 2016, Enbridge agreed to pay $177 million in penalties and improved safety measures in a settlement with the U.S. Justice Department and the Environmental Protection Agency.